gabenugget/stacks-on-stacks/README.md

 `a+b, a-b, a*b, a/b, a|b //bit xor , a^b, a&b, a v b //bit or , ¬a //bit not, a mod b, flr a //floor a==b, a¬=b, a > b, a ¬> b, a < b, a ¬< b`

+>[!NOTE]
+>You can just type one of the comparisons.
+It will take the first 2 items off the `c` stack and compare them, such that the first one took off is the one on the left side.
+Same with the other operations.

 >strs

 `s+t, s-t //characters of each one except ones that are in both. ,